alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

     err = callSecond()

 Ending one of the joys of programming, the ease of copy-paste.
-Or defining the variable ahead of time with this clumsy wart:
+Or you can define the variable ahead of time with this clumsy wart:

     var err error